-Invigorated by new tax credits, Kansas has become a leading hub for battery production, attracting over \$4.1 billion in investments and creating 4,180 jobs.
+Invigorated by the 2022 tax credits, Kansas has become a leading hub for battery production, attracting over \$4.1 billion in investments and creating 4,180 jobs.
+Changes to those credits may put at risk community-sustaining projects like:

-- In July 2022, Panasonic announced a \$4 billion investment in an electric vehicle battery facility in De Soto, projected to create 4,000 jobs and become the largest economic development project in Kansas history. - This facility, qualifying for the Advanced Manufacturing Production Tax Credit (45X), is expected to more than double the manufacturing workforce in the area, add 7,800 total jobs, and generate \$2.5 billion in annual economic impact. - Panasonic is also contributing over \$166 million to local infrastructure improvements and \$49 million in property taxes over 20 years.
+In July 2022, Panasonic announced a \$4 billion investment in an electric vehicle battery facility in De Soto, projected to create 4,000 jobs and become the largest economic development project in Kansas history.

-- The average manufacturing wage for this project (\$52,000) is 31% higher than the state's median income. - Retail sales activity in De Soto has already surged by 128%, reflecting the project's economic impact. - The annual economic impact will be \$2.5 billion, earning praise from Senator Moran. - In March 2024, H&T Recharge announced a \$110 million investment in a De Soto battery component manufacturing facility, creating 180 jobs and keeping the EV battery supply chain local.
-This facility also qualifies for the 45X tax credit.
+- This facility is expected to more than double the manufacturing workforce in the area, add 7,800 total jobs, and generate \$2.5 billion in annual economic impact. - Panasonic is also contributing over \$166 million to local infrastructure improvements and \$49 million in property taxes over 20 years. - The average manufacturing wage for this project (\$52,000) is 31% higher than the state's median income. - Retail sales activity in De Soto has already surged by 128%, reflecting the project's economic impact. - The annual economic impact will be \$2.5 billion, earning praise from Senator Moran. - In March 2024, H&T Recharge announced a \$110 million investment in a De Soto battery component manufacturing facility, creating 180 jobs and keeping the EV battery supply chain local.